mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

   | 0xF |            64            |             NO             |         YES         |
   +-----+--------------------------+----------------------------+---------------------+

-.. note:: To learn more about CAN bus and CAN frame structure, you are encouraged to visit `e-learning portal of Vector Informatik GmbH <https://elearning.vector.com/>`_.
+.. note:: To learn more about CAN bus and CAN frame structure, we encourage you to read `CAN bus specification <http://esd.cs.ucr.edu/webres/can20.pdf>`_ and visit `e-learning portal of Vector Informatik GmbH <https://elearning.vector.com/>`_.